nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Cytological:** Pertaining to cytology, involving or related to the study of cells.

-### Expanded Definition and Usage\nNanocytology has revolutionized the study of cytology by providing unprecedented insights into cellular dynamics and pathology at the molecular and atomic levels.
+### Expanded Definition and Usage:
+Nanocytology has revolutionized the study of cytology by providing unprecedented insights into cellular dynamics and pathology at the molecular and atomic levels.
 By utilizing nanoparticles, researchers can achieve high-resolution imaging of cellular and subcellular structures, manipulate cellular responses to environmental changes, and specifically target cellular entities, such as cancer cells, for drug delivery or gene therapy.
 This field offers significant potential for early disease detection, personalized medicine, and the development of advanced therapeutic modalities that operate at the cellular level.